department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply.md

 Turn in your form in any of these ways:

-- Mail it to the Pension Management Center (PMC) for your state. <br>
+- Mail it to the pension management center (PMC) for your state. <br>
 [Find your PMC](/pension/pension-management-centers/)

 - Turn it in at a VA regional office near you. <br>